The Action

-The Action were an English band of the 1960s, formed as the Boys in August 1963, in Kentish Town, North West London.
-They were part of the mod subculture, and played soul music-influenced pop music.
+The Action were an English rock band of the 1960s, formed as the Boys (not the later punk rock band of the same name) in August 1963, in Kentish Town, North West London.
+They are also known as Azoth.
+Part of the mod subculture, they played soul music-influenced pop music.

 History

 1963–1964: The Boys

 The band was formed as the Boys in August 1963, in Kentish Town, North West London.
 The original members were Reg King (lead vocals), Alan "Bam" King (rhythm guitar, vocals), Mike "Ace" Evans (bass guitar) and Roger Powell (drums).
 Members Reg King and Powell had known each other since their schooldays, and were involved in the early days of the Scene Club in Soho, London, becoming pioneers in mod subculture and fashion.
 Alan King became the third band member, and brought Evans into the band.
 The Boys were then approached by Mike Court from Juke Box Jury, who referred them to band management, and asked them to venture forth into song-writing.

 The Boys originated as a backing band for Sandra Barry, (sometimes referred to as Sandra Barry and the Boyfriends), and played on her single "Really Gonna Shake", written by Reg King and released in March 1964 on Decca.
 After the stint with Barry, Pete Watson was recruited as lead guitarist, and the Boys had a brief period as a bar band in Brunswick, Germany.
 On returning to the United Kingdom, the band played a gig at The Birdcage Club in Portsmouth, Hampshire, and were recruited by manager Rikki Farr.
 In November 1964, the Boys released their first single "It Ain't Fair" b/w "I Want You" on Pye.
 By early 1965, the band had changed their name to The Action.